sjaakp/yii2-alphapager/README.md

 #### Important notice ####

-**Yii2 Alphapager's ActiveDataProvider is only proven to work with MySQL databases.
+**Yii2 Alphapager's ActiveDataProvider is only proven to work with MySQL and MariaDB databases.
 It should also work with SQLite and Cubrid, but this is not tested.**

 In contrast to the Yii philosophy, **Yii2	Alphapager** is not transparent to the database, as I'm sorry to say.
 Presumably, `ActiveDataProvider` can be made to work with Oracle, Postgres, and MSSQL as well.
 See the comments near `$regex` in `ActiveDataProvider.php` for details.
 If you can provide more information on using **Yii2 Alphapager** with other databases, I'd be glad to hear it.